tarantool/homebrew-tap/README.md

 at the same time, of different stability levels, e.g. [LTS, stable, beta][releases], not saying there is actual development head.
-Unfortunately, you have to be very large product, installed millions of installations, to make possible to keep several versions of formulaes available in the Homebrew-core, e.g. at the momemnt of writing Boost was available as 4 versions: `HEAD` (1.74), temporary alias 1.74, and older versions - 1.57 and 1.60.
+Unfortunately, you have to be very large product, installed millions of installations, to make possible to keep several versions of formulaes available in the Homebrew-core, e.g. at the moment of writing Boost was available as 4 versions: `HEAD` (1.74), temporary alias 1.74, and older versions - 1.57 and 1.60.
 Moreover, Homebrew is not keeping all released versions, just only a fraction.